DualBrain/gotBASIC/other.md

 - [OxygenBasic](https://www.oxygenbasic.org/): A Compact embeddable JIT compiler that reads C headers and compiles to x86 machine code.
 Executes directly in memory or creates DLLs and EXE files.
 Supports overloading and OOP.
 Currently available for MS platforms.
 - [OxygenBasic (GitHub)](https://github.com/Charles-Pegge/OxygenBasic): BASIC Compiler.
 Run programs directly, or compile to 32/64 bit binary.
 Supports C headers and assembly code.
 - [RBASIC](http://www.rbasic.com/): RBASIC (Radio Basic) is a rapid application development environment especially designed to make custom software development for software-defined radio receivers easier and more enjoyable.
-- [RFO BASIC!](http://rfo-basic.com): The Dr. Richard Feynman Observatory BASIC! for Android.
+- [RFO BASIC!](http://rfo-basic.com): The Dr. Richard Feynman Observatory BASIC! for Android.  ([Forum](https://www.tapatalk.com/groups/rfobasic/)) ([Google Play](https://play.google.com/store/apps/details?id=com.rfo.compiler))
+- [RTB - BASIC](https://projects.drogon.net/rtb): Return to Basics, or RTB, is a programming language inspired by the BASIC programming language that was used on the microcomputers of the late 1970s and 1980s.
+As well has having an interactive allowing program entry, debugging, listing and so on in the same way as traditional BASIC has with line numbers, it also takes a more modern approach with a full-screen syntax highlighting editor which allows easier program entry without line-numbers, a unified looping construct, multi-line if/then/else statements, named procedures and functions and many more features to list here.
+It currently runs on the Raspberry Pi under Raspbian and other Linux systems.
 - [Run BASIC](http://www.runbasic.com/): Run BASIC Personal Server is an all-in-one system that makes web programming easy and fun.
 With a knowledge of the BASIC programming language and without needing to learn a lot of arcane web technologies you can create web applications for use on a PC, for use on a local network, or hosted onto the Internet.
 Run BASIC applications work on Windows, Linux and Mac computers and many cell phones.
 - [Script BASIC](https://www.scriptbasic.org/)
 - [Script BASIC (on SourceForge)](https://sourceforge.net/projects/scriptbasic/)